 I have been trying to find alternatives to my methods of self-medicating, and I hope that sharing them with you will help you find a healthy option that works for you.

-- Meditation – I struggle with this one, as I find it hard to “be still” for any length of time.
-“The Calm” app is a great tool to get started with practicing mindfulness and breathing.
+- Meditation – I struggle with this; I find it hard to “be still” at any time.
+“The Calm” app is an excellent tool for practicing mindfulness and breathing.

 - Exercise – There is a lake near my house that I walk around every day.
-It gets me outside and feeling connected to nature, while simultaneously increasing my endorphins.
+It gets me outside and feel connected to nature while increasing my endorphins.

 - Nurture a hobby – Since getting out of recovery, my sister has rekindled her love of sewing.
 She has always been interested in fashion, so now she makes purses.
 While I read…and write.

 I find it harder to combat the loneliness, but volunteering and giving back are great ways to connect.

 I felt most fulfilled when I taught swim lessons and coached a swim team.

 Organizations like CASA and Big Brothers, Big Sisters, are always looking for people to help endangered youth.

 Maybe you don’t feel ready to help anyone else yet, which is ok!